chrplr/PCBS/exercices.md

 (optionnel: seulement pour ceux qui se sentent capables et sont motivés) Ecrire un programme qui simule une machine RodRego à 10 registres (http://sites.tufts.edu/rodrego/).
 Le programme est stocké dans un fichier texte qui est lu, puis executé.
 Votre programme doit contenir une fonction qui etant donnée les 10 valeurs initiales des registres, et le programme, renvoit les nouvelles valeurs des registres quand l'instruction END est atteinte.

-## *unique* ##

-Given a list of words, print how many different words are in that list (hint: use a dictionary or a set)

-## word count ##

-Given a list of words, count the number of times each word appears in the list.
-Eg. `[Jim, Alan, Jim, Joe]` -> `Jim:2, Alan:1, Joe:1`  (hint: use dictionary)

-## head ##

-Write a script that prints the first 10 lines of a file (or the whole file is it is less than 10 lines long).

-## tail ##

-Write a script that prints the last 10 lines of a file  (or the whole file is it is less than 10 lines long).

-## Taxis ##

-Two taxi companies propose differents pricing schemes: "A charges rge 4.80€ plus 1.15€ by km travelled; B 3.20€ plus
-##20€ by km travelled.
-Write a script that finds which company is the cheapest
-as a function of the distance to travel.

 # detection experiment #